bruvio/google-search-app/README.md

 `./docker-task.sh buildpush`

-This will push into your ECR repository called biotech (edit the docker-task.sh file to change defaults name)
+This will push into your ECR repository called webscrapingapp (edit the docker-task.sh file to change defaults name)

 now just run